-The citizens of many Canadian cities are all too familiar with what winters look and feel like.
-We have all read news stories about parked cars being towed away before roads get plowed.
+The citizens of many Canadian cities are all too familiar with what our winters look and feel like.
+We’ve all read news stories about parked cars being towed away before roads get plowed.
 We also hear the same towing stories in springtime when road sweeping is underway.
-As an example, Montreal may tow 5,000 cars during a single snow storm or as many as 30,000 cars over one winter season.
+As an example, Montreal will tow 5,000 cars during a single snow storm or as many as 30,000 cars over one winter season.

 Illegal parking can also result in your vehicle being towed.
 Recently there was a story in Toronto (read article) where an elderly couple with a disabled parking permit were towed for inadvertently parking on the wrong side of the street.

-Having your car towed is a big inconvenience, forcing you to take time out of your busy day to retrieve your car, paying the towing penalty, and possibly seeing some damage done to your car.
-Overall, if it has happened to you, you know it’s not a wonderful experience.
+Having your car towed is a huge inconvenience.
+It forces you to take time out of your busy day to retrieve your car, pay the towing penalty, and possibly see some damage done to your car.
+Overall, if this has happened to you, you know it’s not a wonderful experience.

 So should cities be a bit more considerate with citizens and visitors when it comes to car towing?
 Cities certainly have the responsibility to maintain the streets in a timely and efficient manner and parked cars can be a hindrance.
 However we suggest that this shouldn’t dissuade cities from trying to contact the car owner and give a last minute warning to move their car rather than just outright towing it.